Certificate Authority

 Overview

-In this example, you create a CA profile called ca-profile-ipsec
+In this example, you create a CA profile called ca-profile-ipsec with CA

-with CA identity microsoft-2008.
-You then create proxy profile to
+identity microsoft-2008.
+You then create proxy profile to the CA profile.
+The

-the CA profile.
-The configuration specifies that the CRL be refreshed
+configuration specifies that the CRL be refreshed every 48 hours, and the location

-.
-Within the example, you set the enrollment retry value to 20.
-(The
+you set the enrollment retry value to 20.
+(The default retries value is 10.)

 Automatic certificate polling is set to every 30 minutes.
-If you configure retry only without configuring a retry interval, then the default retry interval is 900 seconds (or 15 minutes).
+If you configure, retry only without configuring a retry interval, then the default retry interval is 900 seconds (or 15 minutes).
 If you do not configure retry or a retry interval, then there is no polling.

 Configuration